 In general the states with the lowest state tax burden are:

 Taxes are not always the whole story though.
 Consider Alaska, which has almost no taxes and actually pays residents an annual dividend to live there.
 But, because it is so cold and remote, is one of the most expensive places you can live.
 Family and friends should be more important than taxes.
 If your children and friends live in a high tax state, moving far away from them just to save money on taxes might make you miserable.
-Use this link to find the "20 Most affordable Places to Retire"
+Use this link to find the "20 Most affordable Places to Retire", or "These States Actually Encourage You to Retire There".

 Estate and Inheritance Taxes

-There are 21 states that have estate or inheritance taxes on top of the federal estate tax.
+There are 15 states that have estate or inheritance taxes on top of the federal estate tax.
 A few other states have inheritance taxes (paid by your heirs on what they receive from your estate).
-Some states, such as Maryland and New Jersey, have both.
-Several states like Indiana and Tennessee are either phasing out these taxes, or are increasing the exemptions.
+Two states, Maryland and New Jersey, have both.
+Several states like Indiana and Tennessee have phasing out these taxes, or are increasing the exemptions.
 Connecticut is going in the opposite direction.
 See the Topretirements article, "Best States to Die In" for more details.
 Forbes also a helpful article and chart, "States with Death Taxes."

 Find out more about taxation in the individual Topretirements state retirement guides